 Does the way you use your home help or hinder you to live the kind of life you want?
-In this blog, I talk about the difference between mindful and automatic behaviours in the home.
+In this blog, prompted by my appearance the Mindful Living Show in 2020, I talk about the difference between mindful and automatic behaviours in the home.
 I also share some practical ways to get on top of your clutter and create a stress-free home through mindful decluttering.

 I’ve studied Zen for over 30 years and for me a key insight is the difference between automated thoughts and processes versus being in the present moment.
 In zen it is all about aiming to Be Here Now, as Ram Dass describes in his famous book of the same name.
 For him, being here now means being 100% in this moment with whatever you are doing.